Sacred Military Constantinian Order of Saint George: Disputed succession, further schism of the Order

 Supporters of the late Infante Carlos, Duke of Calabria and his only son and heir, Prince Pedro, Duke of Calabria assert that Prince Carlo's renunciation was conditional on his actually inheriting both the Spanish and Two Sicilies crowns and/or that, even in that circumstances, such a renunciation did not include the position of grand master of the Constantinian order, which they regard as separate from the crown.
-Indeed, the Act of Cannes never mentioned the order at all, although most authors argue that even if it had, its grand magistry is by nature a trustee Farnesian dynastic legacy that is not linked in any shape or form to the throne of the Two Sicilies.
-The official Spanish branch website, headed by Prince Pedro, asserts that the renunciation was conditioned on facts that never arose, and that the order and the crown are governed by separate rules.
+When Charles III of Spain abdicated as king of Naples and Sicily after succeeding to their throne of Spain, he renounced the dignity of "primogeniture Farnese heir" and with it the grand mastership of the Constantinian Order in a separate act, ten days later.
+Indeed, the Act of Cannes never mentioned the order at all, although most authors argue that even if it had, its grand magistry is by nature a Farnesian family legacy that is not linked to the throne of the Two Sicilies.
+The Two Sicilies crown descends by semi-salic law, meaning that in the event of the extinction of the male line descended from Ferdinando II the crown would pass to the nearest princess to the last male, whereas the grand mastership of the Order would pass to the Parma line.
+This same point is made on official Spanish branch website, headed by Prince Pedro, which asserts that the renunciation was conditioned on facts that never arose, and that the order and the crown are governed by separate rules.
 Further, supporters of Infante Carlos argue that the "Act of Cannes" was legally defective and thus void.
 The Infante Don Carlos died on the 5 October 2015 and was succeeded by his only son, Prince Pedro, Duke of Calabria.

 Supporters of Prince Carlo, Duke of Castro reject all three positions advanced by Infante Carlos' supporters, and claim that the rival claimant's ancestor validly renounced both the crown of the Two Sicilies and the grand magistry.